-Unmetered domains (on Baby and Business plans) means you can have literally unlimited websites on 1 plan (my websites cost cents, not dollars to host because I have so many on 1 plan).
+- Unmetered domain options (on HostGator Baby plan and Business plans) means you can have literally unlimited websites on 1 plan (my websites cost cents, not dollars to host because I have so many on 1 plan).

 And then there are unlimited subdomains and FTP accounts – so you can give secure access to any number of people.

 Now – here’s the thing.
 HostGator says “unmetered” because they are still working with finite resources on finite servers.
-You are sharing space on a server with other websites.
-But – the point is that they do not artificially limit your resources before your shared server is used up.
+You are sharing space on a server with other websites so there’s physically no such thing as truly unlimited storage / disk space or unlimited bandwidth.
+But – the point is that they do not artificially limit your server resources before your shared server is used up.

 In fact – it’s great because I don’t even need to plan or think about how to allocate my databases / domains across my account.
 I just do it.